 If there’s anything I could improve about the course, I would have liked to have seen more of our work go to print.
 We were taught how to set up a variety of print documents ranging from simple flyers to folded documents and brochures (as well as packaging, but I unfortunately had to miss that bit as mentioned later on), but it would have been good to maybe send more of them to print just to better familiarise ourselves with things like binding methods and different finishes (we were informed of them through lectures and handouts however).
 But I suppose that’s the kind of thing you can do yourself fairly easily after the course.
 Not only that, but I’ve heard students of other design institutions say that their course didn’t focus much on that either, so maybe it’s just a common thing.
 You do end up with a printed portfolio at the end of it nonetheless.

 Another experience I had with Shillington is that, due to the sheer intensity of the course, if you do miss any of it then it can be a big chunk that you need to either catch up on or miss out altogether.
 I suppose I can’t really class the shortness / intensity as a ‘downside’ of the course though, because I wouldn’t have been able to afford to take any longer than 3 months off freelancing anyway.

-This interfered with numerous projects and I had to miss the packaging brief out altogether, I do actually intend to still do it at some point when I have a little more time on my hands (so stay tuned for that!).
 Due to all my hospital visits and trouble focusing, I must have missed over a week of the course in total which, in Shillo time, is a lot!

 So if you do plan to study at Shillington, fingers crossed you don’t have any health or general life problems during your time there!
 Because it would affect your studies a lot more than it would if you were studying, say, a 3 or 4 year degree course.
 But I suppose it’s pretty unlikely that much would go wrong within the space of just 3 months.